Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Identification

 Thus, among individuals participating in any trial ($R=1$), the observed outcome $Y$ is independent of the trial random variable $S$, within treatment groups ($A = a$) and conditional on covariates $X$.
 Because this condition does not involve potential outcomes, it is testable using the observed data (e.g., using methods for comparing conditional densities).
 Furthermore, because $\{R = 0\} \Longleftrightarrow \{R=0,S=0\}$, we also obtain that $Y \indep S | (X, R, A = a)$.
+The independence condition in \eqref{eq:independencies4} implies that for every $a \in \mathcal A$ and every $x$ such that $f(x, S = 0) \neq 0$,